-Here are some other links to Ben’s recently published articles, many of which have to do with the sub-aquatic world, an area of expertise Ben developed from writing SEALAB:
+The following is a partial list of links to articles Ben has recently written, many of which have to do with undersea ventures, an area of expertise Ben developed from researching and writing SEALAB:

 * “The Other Final Frontier,” a New York Times Op-Ed, raises questions about how the U.S. has long favored manned space exploration over ocean exploration.